Jnyawach/laravel-pesapalv3/README.md

 PESAPAL_IPN_ID: For production use this [form](https://pay.pesapal.com/iframe/PesapalIframe3/IpnRegistration) to create IPN URLs and save the id.
 For testing or sandbox use this [form](https://cybqa.pesapal.com/PesapalIframe/PesapalIframe3/IpnRegistration).
 IPN URL can either be POST or GET choose the one you feel for comfortable with.

+IPN stands for Instant Payment Notification.
+When a payment is made against a transaction, Pesapal will trigger an IPN call to the notification URL related to this transaction.
+This notification URL is usually located on your servers.
+These notifications allows you to be alerted in real time whenever there is a status change for any transaction.

+An IPN is particular important as it allows you to be notified incase the following happens:

+1. Your client gets disconnected after payment due to internet issues
+2. Your client experiences server errors hence Pesapal and your application gets disconnected before callback URL is loaded.
+3. Your client exits your application / closes the browser during payment.
+4. The transaction is rejected.

 ##### Alternatively register IPN URLs